 You will need a recent version of node.js on your system.
 To check if you have node installed, open a Terminal window and run the command

 node -v.
 You should see a version number.
-If it’s higher than Node 8 you should definitely be okay!
+If you installed Node through the Node package installer you should definitely be okay!